Repositioning NASA software to accelerate science at global scale

 Crash course in the product, existing users, business, and competition

-To say I was (and still am) a beginner at planetary geoscience is an understatement.
-With research, I grew a deep understanding of PIXLISE’s capabilities and uncovered how the Mars use case and overarching NASA mission objectives differentiate PIXLISE from market software in a favorable way.
+With research, I developed a deep understanding of PIXLISE’s capabilities via demos, interviews, audits, and workshops.
+The goal was to define a strategic plan to utilize the Mars use case, NASA positioning, and user insights to differentiate PIXLISE from market software in a favorable way.

 There’s no one “happy path” in scientific investigation.
 Through 15+ interviews and demos with scientist users, we were initially overwhelmed with the high variation in the features used and the ways they are utilized.